Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/06. Conference Top Institutions/README.md

 #### Output Files

-The script should output three tsv with headers.
+The script should output one tsv with headers.
 Here's what to expect

 `conferenceTopInstitutions.tsv`